saucelabs/sauce-docs/docs/web-apps/automated-testing/pre-run-executables.md

 obj.Add("timeout", 120);
 ```

-When you set the desired capabilities of your test, you will refer to the object you created as the path to the executable, as in this example.
+When you set the desired capabilities of your test, refer to the object you created as the path to the executable, as in this example:

 ```
 DesiredCapabilities capabilities = new DesiredCapabilities();